 In the U.S., we sponsor the Huntsman Defined Benefit Pension Plan (the "Huntsman Pension Plan"), a tax-qualified defined benefit pension plan.
 Effective July 1, 2004, the formula used to calculate future benefits under the Huntsman Pension Plan was changed to a cash balance formula.
 The benefits accrued under the plan as of June 30, 2004 were used to calculate opening cash balance accounts.
 Of our NEOs, Messrs.
-Huntsman, Lister, Stryker, and Rogers were participants in the Huntsman Pension Plan in 2022.
+Huntsman, Lister, Stryker, and Rogers were participants in the Huntsman Pension Plan in 2023.
 The Huntsman Pension Plan was closed to new participants effective July 1, 2014.

 The Huntsman Supplemental Executive Retirement Plan (the "Supplemental Executive Retirement Plan") is a non-qualified supplemental pension plan that provides benefits for designated executive officers based on certain compensation amounts not included in the calculation of benefits payable under the Huntsman Pension Plan.
 Of our NEOs, Messrs.
-Huntsman, Lister, Stryker, and Rogers were participants in the Supplemental Executive Retirement Plan in 2022.
+Huntsman, Lister, Stryker, and Rogers were participants in the Supplemental Executive Retirement Plan in 2023.
 The compensation taken into account for these NEOs under the Supplemental Executive Retirement Plan includes amounts in excess of the qualified plan limitations.
-The Supplemental Executive Retirement Plan benefit is calculated as the difference between (1) the benefit determined using the Huntsman Pension Plan formula with unlimited base salary plus annual cash performance awards, and (2) the benefit determined using base salary plus annual cash performance awards as limited by federal regulations.
+The Supplemental Executive Retirement Plan includes around in the difference between (1) the benefit determined using the Huntsman Pension Plan formula with unlimited base salary plus annual cash performance awards as limited by federal regulations.

 Both plans express benefits as a hypothetical cash balance account established in each participant's name, and a participant's account receives two forms of credits: "pay credits" and "interest credits."
 Pay credits equal a percentage of a participant's compensation and are credited to a participant's account on an annual basis.
 "Compensation" for this purpose includes both salary and annual cash performance awards.
-"Compensation" under the Huntsman Pension Plan is subject to the compensation plan is subject to the compensation Plan, but for this limitation, is provided under the Supplemental Executive Retirement Plan.
+"Compensation" under the Huntsman Pension Plan is subject to the compensation limit applicable to tax-qualified plans of \$330,000 for 2023.
+The benefit that would be available under the Huntsman Pension Plan, but for this limitation, is provided under the Supplemental Executive Retirement Plan.
 The applicable pay credit percentage for our NEOs ranges between 9% and 12% depending on the participant's combined age and years of service as of the start of each plan year.
-The 2022 pay credits for the Huntsman Pension Plan are \$36,600 for Mr. Huntsman, \$32,025 for Mr. Lister, \$32,025 for Mr. Stryker, and \$36,600 for Mr. Rogers.
-The 2022 pay credits for the Supplemental Executive Retirement Plan are \$647,659, \$74,377, \$147,884, and \$104,535 for Messrs.
+The 2023 pay credits for the Huntsman Pension Plan are \$39,600 for Mr. Huntsman, \$34,650 for Mr. Lister, \$34,650 for Mr. Stryker, and \$39,600 for Mr. Rogers.
+The 2023 pay credits for the Supplemental Executive Retirement Plan are \$466,489, \$77,360, \$110,112, and \$74,013 for Messrs.
 Huntsman, Lister, Stryker, and Rogers, respectively.

 "Interest credits" for a plan year are based on the 30-year U.S. Treasury yield for November of the prior year.
 The minimum annual interest credit rate is 5.0%.
-The 2022 interest credits for the Huntsman Pension Plan are \$152,468, \$21,101, \$23,036, and \$63,926 for Messrs.
+The 2023 interest credits for the Huntsman Pension Plan are \$161,921, \$23,758, \$25,789, and \$68,952 for Messrs.
 Huntsman, Lister, Stryker, and Rogers, respectively.
-The 2022 interest credits for the Supplemental Executive Retirement Plan are \$756,502, \$5,570, \$77,946, and \$27,478 for Messrs.
+The 2023 interest credits for the Supplemental Executive Retirement Plan are \$826,710, \$9,567, \$89,238, and \$34,079 for Messrs.
 Huntsman, Lister, Stryker, and Rogers, respectively.